 Connie says that every hour in the Prayer Room will be a different experience and that throughout the year JV will be adding new content and features.
 “Our hope is that people will come back time and time again.”
 She’s also praying that each person who enters the Prayer Room would leave feeling “more refreshed than when they came in.
 That spiritually they will have met with the Lord and their interaction with Him, as they are coming to pray, will be something revitalizing and encouraging to them.”

 Three days of concentrated prayer is not enough, but spending a year boldly asking God in faith for Him to show up and change lives has the potential to fuel a movement.
 As Connie looks forward to what is to come, she predicts, “I think we’re on the edge of seeing an explosion here that we haven’t seen yet in the past 23 years.”
 Let’s pray that she is right.

 Visit www.josiahventure.com/pray now to join our JV prayer watch and pray with us in 2017 that God will move mightily among the youth of Central and Eastern Europe.

 Related Blog Posts

 Dear Friends, Quiet acts of faith can leave a surprising legacy.
-Not long after moving with my family to northern Moravia in...
+Not long after moving with my family to northern Moravia in the north-east...
 Read more

 Dear Friends, Every major revival in history has been preceded by persevering prayer.
-Before the outpouring of...
+Before the outpouring of the Holy Spirit at Pentecost...
 Read more